-Description
+• Description

 There will be a "take home" final exam during the last week of the course.
-It will involve R programming, data analysis/visualization, and producing reports.
+It will involve R programming and data analysis/visualization.
 The exam will be designed to take about 3 hours to complete, but it will be untimed so that you will have several days to complete it.
 Additional information about the exam will be announced on Carmen.

-Academic integrity and collaboration guidelines
+• Academic integrity and collaboration guidelines

 The exam is an individual assignment.
 You should complete the exam on your own and your submission should be your own original work.
 You should not discuss it with anyone else.
-The use of AI tools such as ChatGPT, Claude, Gemini, etc..., is not allowed.
-You may use the internet to look up documentation or examples of code, but you should not copy and paste code from the internet or any AI tool.
-You should cite any sources you use in your submission.
+The use of AI tools is not allowed at all.

-Late assignments
+1 Late assignments